JOBSVUE/thedig/README.md

 You'll need a few API keys, depending on which search engine you wish to use, yet Google Vision (reverse-image search) is mandatory.
 Have a look at [default.env] for instructions on how to create them.

-In order to help you start smoothly, we provided a script for Google `setup_google.sh`.
+In order to help you start smoothly, we provided a script for Google `setup_googlecloud.sh`.
 Run it to set-up automatically Google Vision API.
-By default, the project will be `thedig`` and so the API key.
+By default, the project will be `thedig` and so the API key.
 If you wish to change defaults, feel free to modify the script by yourself.

 ### Launch